nuuuwan/news_lk3_data/README.md

 *2024-03-13 21:53:00* · [`dailymirrorlk`](https://www.dailymirror.lk/breaking-news/Deputy-Director-of-Medical-Supplies-Division-arrested/108-278795) · `en`

-Colombo, March 13 (daily Mirror)- Deputy Director of the Medical Supplies Division Dr. Thusitha Sudarshana has been arrested by the Crimial Investigation Department (CID).
+Colombo, March 13 (daily Mirror)- Deputy Director of the Medical Supplies Division Dr. Thusitha Sudarshana has been arrested by the Criminal Investigation Department (CID).

 He has been arrested by the CID after recording a statement in connection with the import of substandard human Immunoglobulin injections.